 Using this visual guide, discover how to relieve your sick children at home and restore them to good health.
 Discover which medical treatments are effective remedies for the common cold.
-Also, learn how to safely give over-the-counter (OTC) medication if needed to ease a fever, sore throat, runny nose, or other common cold symptom.
+Also, learn how to safely give over-the-counter (OTC) medication if needed, to ease a fever, sore throat, runny nose, or other common cold symptoms.

 Does your child's forehead feel hot?
 Does he or she wake up in a cold sweat?
 Fevers can be scary, but how hot does one need to be before a parent should find a way to cool it?

 According to pediatricians, if your child is warmer than 100.4 degrees, he or she may be at an increased health risk.
 Call the doctor if your child is this warm and is fewer than 6 months old, shows other symptoms, has been feverish for three days or longer, or has yet to be vaccinated.

 If these are not the case, it is generally safe to use children's ibuprofen or acetaminophen as common cold remedies, which have the additional benefit of pain relief.
 Aspirin should never be given to anyone under age 19, say many pediatric doctors.
 Aspirin use in children elevates the risk of Reye's syndrome, a serious but rare illness that can harm the brain and liver.

 Beyond calling the doctor and offering over-the-counter medication to your child, there are a few other ways to help reduce their high temperature.

 - Try a sponge bath.
 Use water that is lukewarm.

 - Avoid rubbing alcohol, cold water, and ice.